faizan09-cmd/DSD_2023-EE-23/Lab_2/readme.md

 # Combinational Circuits: Structural Modelling using Vivado

 ## 📌 Overview
 This experiment focuses on designing and implementing combinational circuits using structural modeling in **Vivado**.
-The design is tested through simulation and verified using a truth table.

 ## 📂 Truth Table
 The following truth table represents the combinational circuit: